dimitri-nicolo/calico/networking/advertise-service-ips.md

    For help see, [BGP configuration resource]({{ site.baseurl }}/reference/resources/bgpconfig).

-1. Assign external IP from specified CIDR to a Kubernetes service via `externalIPs` field of type string array.

-   For help see, {% include open-new-window.html text='Kubernetes API reference' url='https://kubernetes.io/docs/reference/kubernetes-api/api-index/' %}.
+1. When configuring a Kubernetes service that you want to be reachable via an external IP, specify that external IP in the service's `externalIPs` field.

 ### Tutorial